-This information will be critical to (1) facilitate the identification of triggers for actions to be taken before the food security and malnutrition levels worsen and the situation gets out of hand; (2) the selection of the most appropriate immediate actions to prevent further deterioration of the food security situation.
+WFP are further monitoring the situation by conducting high resolution satellite imagery to investigate and verify reported cases of poor harvests, starvation and malnutrition.
+This information will be critical to (1) facilitate the identification of triggers for actions to be taken before the food security and malnutrition levels worsen; (2) the selection of the most appropriate immediate actions to prevent further deterioration of the food security situation.

-In addition, given that the current IPC projection for the October 2023 to February 2024 is outdated, the IPC Technical Working Group (TWG) has conducted an analysis that aims to portray the current situation in Sudan.
-The analysis may be combined with a risk of famine analysis, which can be run for the extended projection period.
+In addition, given that the current IPC projection for the October 2023 to February 2024 is outdated, the IPC Technical Working Group (TWG) has conducted an analysis that aims to describe the current situation in Sudan.
+The analysis may be combined with a Risk of Famine analysis, which can be run for the extended projection period.